Corey Johanningmeier

 Partner

-Corey specializes in complex intellectual property litigation, with a long record of success both asserting and defeating patent claims on behalf of startups, individuals, universities, and Fortune 500 companies.
-He has served as actual or de facto lead counsel, driving strategy from complaint through successful resolution.
+Corey is an accomplished patent trial lawyer, with a long record of success both enforcing and defeating patent infringement claims.
+He has served as case manager and as lead counsel, driving strategy from complaint through successful resolution.
 And he has often stepped in to manage technical or other aspects of ongoing cases.
 In particular, he has substantial experience working with, presenting, and cross-examining engineer and expert witnesses.
-A trial lawyer at heart and in actual practice, Corey works efficiently and with judgment born of wide experience.
-He writes and argues with clarity and credibility—having found more success with honest teaching than in any other form of advocacy to juries and judges.
+Corey works efficiently with judgment born of wide experience—writing and arguing with clarity and credibility, all toward the goal of winning where it matters.

 Education

-• Indiana University, Maurer School of Law, J.D.; magna cum laude; Order of the Coif; Articles Editor, Indiana Law Journal; Extern to the Hon.
-David F. Hamilton, U.S. District Court for the Southern District of Indiana
+• Indiana University, Maurer School of Law, J.D.; magna cum laude; Order of the Coif; Articles Editor, Indiana Law Journal

 • University of Southern California, B.S., Electrical Engineering